 In Ireland, whiskey must age in oak barrels for at least three years.
 This lets the spirit soak up flavors and colors from the wood.
 The wood’s impact is huge, making up 60% to 80% of the whiskey’s taste.

-Because of Ireland’s limited oak trees, distillers often use barrels that have been used before.
+Due to Ireland’s limited oak trees, distillers often use previously used barrels.
 These barrels come in different sizes, each changing the aging process:

 The barrel’s size affects how fast it ages the whiskey.
 Smaller barrels age whiskey quicker because they have more surface area.
 For instance, a 20-liter barrel can age whiskey in just two months, while bigger ones take longer.